gabrielweyer/nuggets/code-review/README.md

 - Is the author re-inventing a pattern that is already present in the codebase?

+## Conflict

+Sometimes you go back and forth on a specific comment a few times without agreeing:

+1. If possible discuss face to face
+2. If you still can't resolve the issue, involve a third person

 ## References

 - [Code Review Best Practices - Palantir Technologies][code-review-best-practices-palantir-technologies]